LMquentinLR/EMr/README.md

 ### Content

+This repository contains the implementations from scratch of:

-From-scratch implementation of a multivariate EM algorithm (computing a Gaussian Mixture Model) using the standard Wine dataset in R.
+- A multivariate EM algorithm using the standard Wine dataset in R.
+- An example bivariate EM algorithm that is robust to missing values, i.e. NA, in both variables.

 #### Note

-The R-markdown html file is zipped into the markdown folder along with the source code.
+The R-markdown html files are zipped into their respective markdown folders along with the source code.